-Special work, such as directed reading, independent study or research, supervised library, laboratory or field work or presentation of material not available in the formal courses of the department.
+595 Special Assignments (1-3 cr.)
+P: Consent of chairperson.
+Fall, Spring, Summer.
+Special work, such as directed reading, independent study or research, supervised library, laboratory, or field work, or presentation of material not available in the formal courses of the department.

+696 Seminar (1 cr.)
+(May be repeated for credit).
 Fall, Spring.
-(May be repeated for credit.)

 Each semester there are several separate seminar offerings.
 They will likely be on the following topics: biochemistry, biology teaching, ecology and population biology, genetics, mechanisms of development, microbiology, neurobiology, and plant physiology.
 Oral presentations required.

-697 Special Topics (1-3 Cr)
+697 Special Topics (1-3 cr.)
 (May be repeated for credit.)
 Fall, Spring.
 The frontiers of biology.
 Critical examination of developments in the various specialties represented by members of the department.
-Currently, advanced work in the following and related fields can be offered: molecular genetics; structure and biosynthesis of biologically significant molecules; the nature of biological specificity and enzyme catalysis; the fine structure and chemistry of sub-cellular particles, cells, and tissues; microbial and plant metabolism; comparative biochemistry; genetics and physiology of viruses, bacteria, fungi, protozoa, helminths and cells of higher forms of life; the genetics, structure, development and physiology of plants and animals, including endocrinology and work physiology; neurobiology, ecology, systematics, and evolution of microorganisms, plants and animals; host-parasite relationships including immunology; and the teaching of biology.
+Currently, advanced work in the following and related fields can be offered: molecular genetics; structure and biosynthesis of biologically significant molecules; the nature of biological specificity and enzyme catalysis; the fine structure and chemistry of subcellular particles, cells, and tissues; microbial and plant metabolism; comparative biochemistry; genetics and physiology of viruses, bacteria, fungi, protozoa, helminths and cells of higher forms of life; the genetics, structure, development, and physiology of plants and animals, including endocrinology and work physiology; neurobiology, ecology, systematics, and evolution of microorganisms, plants and animals; host-parasite relationships including immunology; and the teaching of biology.
 The field in which work is offered will be indicated in the student's record.

 698 Research.
 M.S.
-Thesis (Arr)
+Thesis (arr.)
 Research.
-M.S.
-Thesis (Credit arranged)
+M.S. thesis (credit arranged).